dcSpark/shinkai-apps/libs/shinkai-i18n/README.md

 };
 ```

 2. Run `npx nx i18n shinkai-i18n` to generate the translations for the new locale.
+Make sure you added your OPENAI_API_KEY in the `.env` file.

 ### Add a new translation key